Splendus/nand2tetris_physical/Readme.md

-# nand2tetris-FPGA (v2.0)
+# nand2tetris-physical

+This is my fork and reimplementation of [nand2tetris-FPGA](https://gitlab.com/x653/nand2tetris-fpga), to which I tip my hat!
+Contrary to the original implementation, I will not use apio.

-> ... _Would'nt it be nice to make Hack or Jack also run on some "real platform," made from some "real stuff"?_ ...
+> ... _Wouldn't it be nice to make Hack or Jack also run on some "real platform," made from some "real stuff"?_ ...
 >
-> ---Noam Nisan and Shimon Schocken
+> --Noam Nisan and Shimon Schocken

 This project is about building HACK on real hardware as proposed in Chapter 13 of the course [nand2tetris](https://www.nand2tetris.org/) using only FOSS, free and open source hard- and software.